Why use a push permission prompt?

 Customize the message design

 Personalize the look, feel, and wording to fit your app.
-Keep it clear and helpful—let users know what kind of notifications they’ll get and why they’re valuable.See Design In-App Messages with Drag and Drop or Design in-app messages with HTML for details.
+Let users know what kind of notifications they’ll get and why they’re valuable.See Design in-app messages with drag and drop or Design in-app messages with HTML for details.

 Add the push permission prompt click action

 Add a Push Permission Prompt click action to any button or image in your message.
-When tapped, the system prompt is shown.
+When tapped, the system prompt appears.

-If a user has already denied permission, the button will direct them to your app’s notification settings instead.
+If a user has already denied permission, the button directs them to your app’s notification settings instead.

 Choose a trigger

 The audience controls who is eligible to see the message.
-Triggers control when it’s shown.
+Triggers control when it appears.

 You can trigger the message: